technoidentity/devfractal/code-review.md

+# Code Review Guidelines

+### Naming conventions

+1. Use camelCase for variables, functions, methods, and instances.

+2. Use PascalCase for classes and enums.

+3. Use PascalCase for typescript types and interfaces.

+4. Use PascalCase for zod specifications.

+5. Use PascalCase for React components.

+6. use camelCase for .ts filenames.

+7. use PascalCase for .tsx filenames.

+8. Use `<ComponentName>Props` for React component props.

+9. Use kebab-case for project root folders.

-### Make sure the code passes all CI/CD checks.
+### CI/CD checks

-1. Make sure the code is formatted correctly.
+1.  code should be formatted correctly.

+2.  code should be type-checked.

-2. Make sure the code passes all unit and integration tests.
+3.  code should pass all unit and integration tests.

-3. Make sure the code passes all linting checks.

-4. Make sure the code passes all type safety checks.
+4.  code should pass all linting checks.

 ### Error Handling

+1. Make sure the absence of value is represented using the Option type.

-1. Make sure application-level code throws exceptions on error.
-Have exception handlers placed at strategic locations.
+2. Application-level code should throw exceptions, with exception handlers placed at strategic locations.

-2. Make sure invariants are in place.
-For eg: all arguments are validated.
-Make sure these errors are not usually handled as they are not recoverable.

 3. Make sure all recoverable errors are properly handled.
 The use of the Result type is encouraged and try/catch is discouraged.

-4. Make sure the absence of value is represented using the Option type.

-5. Make sure all data from the external world, like user input, network requests, etc are fully validated.
+4. Make sure all data from the external world, like user input, network requests, etc are fully validated.
 All validation must happen at boundaries.

+5. Make sure invariants are in place.
+For eg: all arguments are validated.
+Make sure these errors are not usually handled as they are not recoverable.

 ### Testing

 1. Make sure all complex code has accompanying tests.

-2. Make sure all user-facing APIs have integration tests.
+2. Make sure all user-facing code has integration tests.

-3. Make sure all developer-facing APIs have unit tests.
+3. Make sure all developer-facing code has unit tests.

 ### Correctness